Using digital traces to analyze software work: skills, careers and programming languages: Introduction

-However, we currently lack a detailed understanding of the fast-changing human capital that is employed in this sector.
-One reason is that databases linking occupations to tasks (e.g., O*NET \citep{onet}) are often curated by human experts, making them relatively coarse and slow to update.
-In O*NET, for example, software-related tasks often focus on broad domains of application (e.g., ``geoinformatics'' or ``biostatistics''), team dynamics (e.g., managing or collaborating with software engineers), or acquiring software products.
-Alternative data sources such as job advertisements or resumes are also challenging because job ads describe job requirements of ideal-type workers, not human capital endowments of actual workers, resumes can be aspirational, and both often focus on limited geographies.
-Likewise, platforms for online freelancing provide insights into how complex skill interdependencies affect wage premiums \citep{anderson2017skill,stephany2024price}, but the extent to which these findings generalize to the broader labor market remains uncertain.
+However, we currently lack a detailed understanding of the changing human capital that is employed in this sector.
+As new hardware, programming languages, and specialized libraries reshape computing, fresh roles (e.g., web development, DevOps, data science, artificial intelligence) keep emerging \citep{rock2019engineering,papoutsoglou2019extracting,hemon2020agile} and existing roles transform.
+Existing databases linking occupations to skills \citep[e.g., ][]{onet}) are often curated by human experts, making them relatively coarse and slow to update.\footnote{For example, the only software-related skill in O*NET is undifferentiated ``programming'' and the listed software-related work activities often focus on broad domains of application (e.g., ``geoinformatics'' or ``biostatistics''), team dynamics (e.g., managing or collaborating with software engineers), or acquiring software products.} More dynamic data sources are challenging in their own right.
+For instance, job ads --- frequently used to study job contents --- describe job requirements of ideal-type workers, not human capital endowments of actual workers.
+Likewise, although rich data from platforms that mediate online freelancing work provide insights into how complex skill interdependencies affect wage premiums \citep{anderson2017skill,stephany2024price}, the extent to which these findings generalize to traditional labor markets remains uncertain.